At That Media Thing, we are in the business of telling our client’s stories and connecting them to their audience.

 Field Notes memo books originally used ‘packing brown wrap’ paper stock on the cover with standard white paper innards, and there was absolutely nothing wrong with that.
 In fact, a slightly updated version of these books is still available from FN today.
 But as time went on the guys in Chicago began to experiment with different colours and weights of paper stock and so ‘colour editions’ were born.

-These experimental and often vibrant editions proved incredibly popular with FN’s customers and so they got into the habit of releasing a new edition every season (with an accompanying short film, I might ad).
-Now called ‘Quarterly Editions’, these drops bring with them immense excitement as people wonder what the chosen theme will be.
-These have ranged from the County Fair edition (50 individual designs to celebrate ‘those 50 states’) to the Snowblind edition (white cover that turns blue in the sunlight).
+These experimental and often vibrant editions proved incredibly popular with FN’s customers and so they got into the habit of releasing a new edition every season (with an accompanying short film, I might add).
+Now called ‘Quarterly Editions’, these drops bring with them immense excitement, as people wonder what the chosen theme will be.
+These have ranged from the County Fair edition (50 individual designs to celebrate ‘those 50 states’) to the Snowblind edition (a white cover that turns blue in the sunlight).

 The most recent edition is called ‘Three Missions’.

-With that in mind, Field Notes produced three memo books, each one depicting a different programme that ultimately led to Neil Armstrong setting foot on the moon.
-As well as the Mercury, Gemini and Apollo-inspired books, they included three ‘Punch-Out and Assemble’ Mission-Specific Crew Capsule Models… Pretty cool, no??
+With that in mind, Field Notes produced three memo books, each one depicting a different US space program that ultimately led to Neil Armstrong setting foot on the moon.
+As well as the Mercury, Gemini and Apollo-inspired books, they included three ‘Punch-Out and Assemble’ Mission-Specific Crew Capsule Models.

 And whilst for many companies that would already be going above and beyond, Field Notes literally wanted to take the seasonal release above and beyond.